bowmanjd/vimtalk/slides/presentation.md

 - press `q` to end the recording
 - play back with `@` then the register
 - `@@` repeats the last played recording

+Notes:

+Recorded macros can be easily repeated, and also accept a number before.

 ## Undo